-If this was a TV an actress would appear, dressed in a white lab coat, to accompany fast-moving on-screen charts showing good things happening.
-But you’ll have to make do with plain text.
+If this was a TV an actress would appear wearing glasses and a white lab coat to accompany fast-moving on-screen charts showing good things happening.
+But you’ll have to make do with plain text on this blog.
 Like most shampoos, Alpecin has the usual cleansers and surfactants and contains more parabens than a Portuguese awards ceremony.

-Tthe big deal is the caffeine ingredient.
+The big deal is the caffeine ingredient.
 The idea is lab tests on in vitro hair roots demonstrate caffeine provides protection against the hormone testosterone, a possible cause of hair loss – ask many a balding pro cyclist from the 1990s.
-These lab tests are suggestions and not the stuff of three phase clinical trials so it’s possible but not proven.
+These lab tests are suggestions and not the stuff of three-phase clinical trials so it’s possible, but not proven.
 Perhaps if you’re losing your hair you’ll try anything.
 But it did make me worry, you’re supposed to let the caffeine soak in for two minutes but be sure to rinse your hands while waiting and keep the suds off your neck otherwise you might end up looking like Laurent Brochard.

 A lot easier than riding up the Zoncolan or parsing the accounts of Team Sky.
 A missed airport connection the other day resulted in vouchers to buy toiletries at the airport and a purchase duly followed.